feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> You might enjoy singing "Aicha" by Khaled when running under the rain, and
+#> As an Algerian, you might enjoy singing "Ya Rayah" by Rachid Taha when running
-#> "Rose" (or a song about a flower) by Cheb Mami.
+#> under the rain and "Lila" by Cheb Khaled when admiring a flower.
 ```

 You can also access the history of the `broadcasting` using the